Tomlevron/awesome-sources/README.md

 Basic and common sources or libraries such as [Pytorch](https://pytorch.org/) are not listed.

+# articels and codes #

+[Papers with code](https://paperswithcode.com/): The mission of Papers with Code is to create a free and open resource with Machine Learning papers, code and evaluation tables.

 # Python libraires #

 * [Plotly](https://plotly.com/python/): A Python Open Source Graphing Library.